phpbb/documentation/development/extensions/skeleton_extension.rst

 The Skeleton Extension is a tool for extension developers.
 Its purpose is to kick start your extension development projects.

-What is a Skeleton?
+What is a skeleton?
 It's a working extension, based off the phpBB Acme Demo extension.
-When you want to develop an extension, creating a Skeleton will generate most of the initial files you would need, so you don't have to.
+When you want to develop an extension, creating a skeleton will generate most of the initial files you would need, so you don't have to.

 This means you can jump straight into writing code for your extension, and bypass the mundane task of creating the initial files, methods and docblocks yourself.

-If you've never written an extension before, a Skeleton provides an ideal way to get started with your first one.
+If you've never written an extension before, a skeleton provides an ideal way to get started with your first one.
 Experienced developers will love it too, no longer having to copy-paste code from their existing extensions in order to start up new ones.